 But I don't own a harpsichord - how do I practice?

-Another good point, and I'm working on that.
-I currently have one harpsichord, but I'm raising money to buy a second.
-You will soon be able to book practice time via this website on an instrument in the same premises as my studio.
+Another good point.
+You are able to book practice time via this website on our single manual harpsichord.
 So while you work out if harpsichord is the instrument for you, and while you raise the cash to buy your own (and decide which pieces of furniture will have to go in the garden to make space for it in the house), you can practice here - and at no extra charge!

 Is it expensive?

 Not really.
 Harpsichord lessons are quite specialised, so I charge slightly more than piano lessons, but I believe it is still outstanding value for money.
-As the only harpsichord teacher in the North East, it would be very easy to overcharge, but I am passionate about the harpsichord and I want everyone to have the opportunity to learn this incredible instrument - which is why I provide a complete service with a practice instrument included.
+As the only harpsichord teacher in the North East, I am passionate about the harpsichord and I want everyone to have the opportunity to learn this incredible instrument - which is why I provide a complete service with a practice instrument included.
 I can also point young people in the direction of organisations who may consider funding or supporting your musical education, so nobody misses out!